Lookism (manhwa): Supporting

-Daniel's single mother is an old, hardworking, and patient woman.
-After seeing Logan bully Daniel, and Daniel yelling at her, she transfers him to Jae Won High School.
-She works twice as hard to enable Daniel to attend J High, folding and selling empty boxes and working part-time waiting tables.
-More than anything, she wants Daniel to be happy.
-As he matures, Daniel begins to appreciate and help his mother.
+Hyung Seok's single mother is an old, hardworking, and patient woman.
+After seeing Lee Tae Sung bully Hyung Seok, and her son yelling at her, she transfers him to Jae Won High School.
+She works twice as hard to enable Hyung Seok to attend Jae Won High, folding and selling empty boxes and working part-time waiting tables.
+More than anything, she wants Hyung Seok to be happy.
+As he matures, Hyung Seok begins to appreciate and help his mother.